 Emily Smith joined WGC in 2010 as a guardian and ombudsman, becoming the Executive Director in 2011.
 She has a degree in Social Work from Boise State University and has completed course work towards her Master’s Degree in Public Administration from the University of Colorado.
 She is a Certified Social Worker and a Nationally Certified Guardian from the Center for Guardianship Certification.
 Ms. Smith has more than 20 years of experience working with a diverse population of people who have disabilities including people with serious mental health illness, substance abuse issues, intellectual disability, Alzheimer’s and other dementias.
 She sits on the Wyoming State Adult Protection Team and the Governor’s Elder and Vulnerable Adult Task Force.
 She has provided numerous workshops on guardianship, fiduciary work, protective services and advocacy.
 She lives in Cheyenne with her husband and two daughters, and spends her free time volunteering for Black Dog Animal Rescue.

 Jessi Westling has served as the Lead Substance Abuse and Mental Health Ombudsman since 2013.
+In 2018, Jessi became the Director of Life Management Services.
 She has a Bachelor’s Degree in Sociology and a Master of Science in Public Health, Social and Behavioral Health Sciences.
-For nearly 15 years, she has worked in the field of behavioral health at the community, state, and federal level.
+For 15 years, she has worked in the field of behavioral health at the community, state, and federal level.
 Before coming to work for Wyoming Guardianship Corporation, Ms. Westling was the Director of Operations for a private behavioral health research firm where she was the project manager for a National Institutes of Health grant and a federal contract with the Substance Abuse and Mental Health Services Administration’s Center for Substance Abuse Prevention.
 In her spare time, she enjoys outdoor activities with her family be it camping and riding bikes in the summer or skiing and sledding in the winter.

 Jennifer Elliot began serving as a guardian in 2016.
 She has a bachelor’s degree in psychology from Indiana University and has extensive experience working with intellectually disabled and dually diagnosed individuals.
 Ms. Elliot has 18 years’ experience as a provider and case manager in the Medicaid Waiver system.
 In her free time, Ms. Elliott likes to hike, read, travel and spend time with her animals.